9 min read · Updated May 25, 2026

 Accuracy

 In controlled measurements on prepared conference content (keynotes, technical talks, panel discussions with prepared questions), the gap between top-tier AI translation and a competent simultaneous interpreter has narrowed to within a few percentage points of word-level fidelity.
-For English-to-major-Asian-language pairs (zh, ja, ko) the leading AI systems are now consistently in the same accuracy band as professional human interpreters.
+For English-to-major-Asian-language pairs (zh, ja, ko), leading next-generation AI systems are now consistently in the same accuracy band as professional human interpreters for clear, well-mic'd, domain-prepared conference speech.

 Where AI still trails materially:

 - Idiomatic and culturally-translated speech.
 "Let's take this offline" rendered literally is meaningless in some languages.
-Humans translate the intent; AI usually translates the words.
+Humans translate the intent; next-generation AI is improving here, but still needs clear context and terminology support.

 - Self-correcting speakers.
 "What I mean is..." mid-sentence sometimes confuses AI; humans wait it out.